 The Terrex Solo Stealth will be available from July after being presented at a show in Salt Lake City later this month, Rolf Reinschmidt, the head of Adidas’ outdoor business, said in an interview.
 A high-friction rubber compound gives the shoe “unbeatable grip” and provides “a perfect bond with the ground,” according to Herzogenaurach, Germany-based Adidas.

 The shoe, which will be priced at $120, “is the first visible product collaboration” between Adidas and Five Ten since the $25 million acquisition of the California-based company, Reinschmidt said.
 The rubber compound was developed by Five Ten founder Charles Cole in 1985.

-Adidas, the world’s second-biggest sporting-goods maker behind Nike Inc. (NKE), plans to boost sales of its outdoor unit to 500 million euros ($668 million), or 2.9 percent of the 17 billion euros of group revenue it forecasts by 2015.
+Adidas, the world’s second-biggest sporting-goods maker behind Nike Inc. (NKE:US), plans to boost sales of its outdoor unit to 500 million euros ($668 million), or 2.9 percent of the 17 billion euros of group revenue it forecasts by 2015.
 Outdoor products accounted for 300 million euros, or 2.3 percent, of revenue in 2011, spokeswoman Katja Schreiber said by phone.

 “We expect that the importance of the outdoor segment will further grow globally,” Reinschmidt said, citing Korea and Japan as “very technical outdoor markets that love innovative products.”
 He also identified China, Russia, Germany and the U.S. as key markets.
 Activities such as rock climbing, indoor climbing and bouldering are growing “considerably,” he said.